Documentation Index

 Base theme to use.
 Options:

-.Custom CSS properties for different widget elements.
+light or dark.Custom CSS properties for different widget elements.

 See the Styling Guide for detailed theme customization options.